Dazai-ui/CNN-based-Student-Attentiveness-Detection/README.md

 - **Cnn-based-student-attentiveness-detection.ipynb**: Full pipeline from data loading and augmentation to model training and evaluation.

 ---
 ## License

-This project is licensed under the **MIT License**.
+This project is **protected** and all rights are reserved by the author.
 See the `LICENSE` file for full details.

-- You may use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software.
+- You may view, study, or use this project for **personal or academic purposes only**.
+- You may **NOT** redistribute, publish, sell, or sublicense this software or its contents without explicit permission from the author.
-- The software is provided “as is”, without warranty of any kind.
+- The software is provided “as is”, without any warranty of any kind.